Optimal $L^2$ Extensions of Openness Type: Relations to the Usual L2 Extension Problem

-In this section, we discuss the relation between $L^2$ extension problems of openness type and that of Ohsawa-Takegoshi type.
+In this section, we discuss the relations between the $L^2$ extension problem of openness type and the usual one.
 Roughly speaking, the limiting cases of $L^2$ extension theorems of openness type are $L^2$ extension theorems of Ohsawa-Takegoshi type.
-We also discuss Guan-Zhou's approach \cite{GuanZhou2015} to optimal $L^2$ extension problems, whose main point can be summarized as an $L^2$ existence theorem of openness type (i.e. Theorem \ref{Thm:BasicL2Existence}).
+We also discuss Guan-Zhou's approach \cite{GuanZhou2015} to the optimal $L^2$ extension problem, whose main point can be summarized as an $L^2$ existence theorem of openness type (i.e. Theorem \ref{Thm:BasicL2Existence}).